v2sCollections/Constellation/README.md

 - Enhance your dialogue experience with a wider, refined, and centered text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
 - Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.
 - Removes the warning when opening the console for the first time in a session.
-- Removes the visual clutter from the vanilla hit marker, making it much easier to see what you're shooting at.
 - Increased the speed of the sleep/wait Menus.
-- Increases viewable ship component items by 33%.
+- Increased the viewable ship component items by 33%.
-- Modifies the mission menu so more items can be seen at once.
-Increases viewable items by 50%.
+- Increased the viewable mission menu so more items can be seen at once by 50%.
-- Modifies the crew menu so more items can be seen at once.
-Increases viewable items by 50%.
+- Increased the viewable crew menu so more items can be seen at once by 50%.

 ***